SublimeText/LaTeXTools/README.markdown

 <br>

 **Linux** support is coming along nicely.
 You need to install TeXlive; if you are on Ubuntu, note that `apt-get install texlive` will get you a working but incomplete setup.
 In particular, it will *not* bring in `latexmk`, which is essential to LaTeXTools.
 You need to install it via `apt-get install latexmk`.
 If on the other hand you choose to install the TeXlive distro from TUG, `latexmk` comes with it, so you don't need to do anything else.
-Also, to get inverse search working on ST3, make sure you set the `sublime` option in `LaTeXTools Preferences.sublime-settings` correctly; the Ubuntu package from the ST web page uses `subl`, but check from the command line first.
+Also, to get inverse search working on ST3, make sure you set the `sublime` option in `LaTeXTools.sublime-settings` correctly; the Ubuntu package from the ST web page uses `subl`, but check from the command line first.

 Only the Evince PDF viewer is supported; it's installed by default on Ubuntu or, more generally, any distro that provides the Gnome desktop, and you don't need to configure anything.
 Backward and forward search Work For Me (TM).
 Hopefully they will work for you, too, but let me know if this is not the case.